brianglass/anastasis/files/monday_matins4.md

 Tempered by the coals of love, you were revealed, Champions, as swords wrought of heavenly bronze as you cut down serried ranks of adversaries.

-Being unenslaved to the foe, O Champions, you enslaved him and appeared as ChristÂ’s true friends.
+Being unenslaved to the foe, O Champions, you enslaved him and appeared as Christ’s true friends.

 ****